sanjaybathij31/integrating-data-azure/README.md

-# Integrating Data In Microsoft Azure - Pluralsight Course
+# Integrating Data In Microsoft Azure

 Data-driven decision making is the path to business success.
 In this course, Integrating Data in Microsoft Azure, you will gain foundational knowledge to integrate data utilizing the power of Microsoft Azure.